mgreenberry/MS2-Smart-Associates/TESTING.md

 * Verdict: - Working as intended

 **Each page also contained an 'accessability' button in the footer**
-* Expectation: - The 'accessability' button should enable a user to change the font size on the page they are viewing
+* Expectation: - The 'accessibility' button should enable a user to change the font size on the page they are viewing
-* Test: - NOT YET IMPLEMENTED
+* Test: - Click the accessibility icon
-* Result: -
+* Result: - Brings up a menu to change the settings of the website
-* Verdict: -
+* Verdict: - Working as intended

 **Each page also contains the following links within the navigaiton bar**
 1. Contact Us